Mathematics Admissions Test (MAT): A Complete Guide

 Interview Stage

-In December 2022, all interviews were conducted remotely.
-Most applicants were interviewed by at least two different colleges.
+In December 2024, all interviews will be conducted online.
+In previous years, most applicants were interviewed by at least two different colleges.
 The interviews were academic in nature, and applicants' performances were judged according to the admissions criteria and graded on a scale of 1-9.

 Decisions